AFLplusplus/AFLplusplus/README.md

    however there will a performance penality.
    You can read more about this in [instrumentation/README.cmplog.md](instrumentation/README.cmplog.md)

-If you use afl-clang-fast, afl-clang-lto or afl-gcc-fast you have the option to selectively only instrument parts of the target that you are interested in:
+If you use LTO, LLVM or GCC_PLUGIN mode (afl-clang-fast/afl-clang-lto/afl-gcc-fast) you have the option to selectively only instrument parts of the target that you are interested in:

  * To instrument only those parts of the target that you are interested in create a file with all the filenames of the source code that should be